 Coca Cola Gets Real

 This shift was not lost on the cola companies battling for market share.
 Pepsi positioned itself as “The Pepsi Generation”, 7Up was the “Uncola”, and Dr. Pepper was “Misunderstood”.
 But it was Coca Cola’s “It’s the Real Thing” that captured the ethos of an entire nation.
+“It’s the Real Thing” embraced people of all ages.
+It spoke to the older generation who yearned for something they could trust again.
+At the same time, it spoke to the Counterculture of America’s youth.

 Think Like Ben and Jerry